hepsycode/HEPSYCODE-AIDOaRt/README.md

     - ssh: git@github.com:hepsycode/HEPSYCODE-AIDOaRt.git
     - https: https://github.com/hepsycode/HEPSYCODE-AIDOaRt.git

-You can use the code from these repositories to experiment, test, build, and create patches, issue pull requests (only by request).
+You can use the code from these repositories to experiment, test, build, and create patches, and issue pull requests (only by request).

 ### SUPPORT
 We currently support: